Pascal-Institute/kokonut/README.md

 # Kokonut 🥥
-**High-Performance Modular Blockchain Framework Powered by Kotlin**
+**High-Performance Modular Blockchain Framework Powered by Kotlin with Proof of Stake**

 Kokonut is a lightweight and scalable blockchain framework written in Kotlin.
-Designed for educational and research purposes, it implements core blockchain principles (PoW, P2P Propagation, Wallets, Mining) with an intuitive multi-module architecture.
+Designed for educational and research purposes, it implements **Proof of Stake (PoS)** consensus with core blockchain principles (Staking, Validation, Wallets) using an intuitive multi-module architecture.

+## 🌟 Key Features

+- **⚡ Proof of Stake (PoS)**: Energy-efficient consensus mechanism - no wasteful mining
+- **🔒 Validator Staking**: Stake KNT tokens to participate in block validation
+- **📊 Stake-Weighted Selection**: Validators selected probabilistically based on stake amount
+- **🌐 IPv6 P2P**: Direct peer-to-peer connectivity without NAT/port forwarding
+- **🎯 Minimal Rewards**: Transaction fee-based rewards (1% to validators)

 ## 📚 Project Structure